 Led by His Spirit

 Yes, we are directed not to forsake the assembling of ourselves together.
-The idea here is to be led to be with others, joined in the spirit and gathering unto Him.
+The idea here is to be led to be with others, joined in the spirit, gathering unto Him.
 We all know those who run to every meeting, seeking out the latest move of God.
 This is not God’s way.
-When we gather out of fear, duty, or others’ expectations or even religious requirements, is it truly a blessing to God?
-Are we to go to every meeting, even when exhausted and resentful in heart?
+When we gather out of zeal, fear, duty, others’ expectations, or even religious requirements, is it truly a blessing to God?
+Are we going to every meeting, even when exhausted and resentful in heart, because our hearts are empty of God’s life?

 What might the Holy Spirit be leading us to do instead?

-Some of us were raised to dutifully go to church every time the door was open.
-We raise our families in the same manner and it is wonderful training for a child.
-It does not bring peace and rest, however, if it is merely a religious activity, tradition, or habit, a supposed to.
-We love the genuine worship and the honoring of God with others but we do not have to gather with others to be with God.
+Some of us were raised to attend church every time the door was open.
+We raise our families in the same manner, and it is wonderful training for a child.
+If it is merely a religious activity, tradition, or habit, a supposed to, it does not bring peace and rest.
+We love the genuine worship, the honoring of God with others, but we do not have to gather with others to be with God.
 As a dear Christian friend once said to me when I was exhausted and guilty about my lack of strength to go, “Sometimes it is more holy to stay home and rest!”

-A key feature of many Christian gatherings is division, strife, and jealousy.
+A key feature of many Christian fellowships is division, strife, and jealousy.
 When this dominates the gathering, there is little spiritual refreshment, let alone fruit, resulting from participation.
-We each must follow where our Lord leads, whether others understand or choices or not.
+We each must follow where our Lord leads, whether others understand or not.
 Jesus had different callings and expectations of His followers, and He is in charge, or is supposed to be.
-Remember, He only took three to the Mount of Transformation:

 “About eight days after these sayings, He took along Peter, John, and James, and went up on the mountain to pray.
 And while He was praying, the appearance of His face became different, and His clothing became white and gleaming.
 And behold, two men were talking with Him; and they were Moses and Elijah, who, appearing in glory, were speaking of His departure, which He was about to accomplish at Jerusalem.